-Preheat oven to 350 degrees and spray a mini muffin tin with cooking oil spray.
+- Preheat oven to 350 degrees and spray a mini muffin tin with cooking oil spray.

-Gently press Wonton wrapper into muffin tin, pressing and folding the sides to make a flat bottom.
-Spray each wonton with cooking spray and bake for 10 minutes or until lightly browned.
+- Gently press a wonton wrapper into the muffin tin, pressing down the bottom and overlapping the sides.
+Spray each wonton with cooking spray and bake for 8-10 minutes or until lightly browned.

 - In a bowl, smash 1 ripe avocado with a fork.
 Squeeze half of a lime and add salt to taste, mix well and set aside.